 - (a) Critical elements may be elements contributing to vehicle safety, environment protection or theft protection.
 They could be parts which provide connectivity.
-They may also be parts of the vehicle architecture which are critical for sharing information or cyber security (e.g. gateways could be also considered critical); - (b) The intention of this requirement is to ensure that risks shall be appropriately processed / managed by considering all threats including Annex 5, Part A and judging the necessity of countermeasures based on the results of risk analysis and risk evaluation; - (c) The intention of this requirement is to allow the vehicle manufacturer to demonstrate the application of the relevant process in requirements 7.2.2.2. and 7.2.2.4. of the CSMS to the vehicle type; - (d) The approval authority or technical service shall refer to Annex 5 of the Cyber Security Regulation to aid their assessment of the manufacturer's risk assessment; - (e) The consideration of risks should consider the requirements of 7.3.4. and the requirement for proportionate mitigations; - (f) The consideration of the threats and mitigations of Annex 5 within a risk assessment may lead to ratings like "not relevant" or "negligible risks".
+They may also be parts of the vehicle architecture which are critical for sharing information or cyber security (e.g. gateways could be also considered critical); - (b) The intention of this requirement is to ensure that risks shall be appropriately processed / managed by considering all threats including Annex 5, Part A and judging the necessity of countermeasures based on the results of risk analysis and risk evaluation;

+- (c) The intention of this requirement is to allow the vehicle manufacturer to demonstrate the application of the relevant process in requirements 7.2.2.2. and 7.2.2.4. of the CSMS to the vehicle type; - (d) The approval authority or technical service shall refer to Annex 5 of the Cyber Security Regulation to aid their assessment of the manufacturer's risk assessment; - (e) The consideration of risks should consider the requirements of 7.3.4. and the requirement for proportionate mitigations; - (f) The consideration of the threats and mitigations of Annex 5 within a risk assessment may lead to ratings like "not relevant" or "negligible risks".

-- (g) ISO/SAE 21434 describes the way to define the concept.
-This also includes the consideration of critical elements based on risk treatment decisions.
+- (g) ISO/SAE 21434;2021 describes the wayhow to define the concept.
+This which also includes the consideration of critical elements based on risk treatment decisions.
 The results are documented in "[WP-09-03] Cybersecurity goals" and "[WP-09-06] Cybersecurity concept".
-It further describes exhaustive risk assessment in clause 15 "Threat analysis and risk assessment methods".
-This is documented in "[WP-09-02] TARA"; - (h) ETSI TS 103 645 may be used for demonstrating the security of Internet of Things elements of a vehicle; - (i) BSI PAS 1885 may be used.
+It further describes an exhaustive risk assessment in clause 15 "Threat analysis and risk assessment methods".
+This which is documented in "[WP-09-02] TARA"; - (h) ISO PAS 5112 may be used; - (hi) ETSI TS 103 645 may be used for demonstrating the security of Internet of Things elements of a vehicle; - (ij) BSI PAS 1885 may be used.